docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 -----------------------
 These are types of Control objects that are contained in windows, panels, and groups, and that provide specific kinds of display and user interaction.
-Control instances are created by passing the corresponding type keyword to the add() method of a Window or container; see "Control types and creation parameters" on page 124.
+Control instances are created by passing the corresponding type keyword to the add() method of a Window or container; see :ref:`control-types-and-creation-parameters`.
-These examples do not set bounds explicitly on creation, because it is often more useful to set a preferred size, then allow the layout manager to set the bounds; see "Automatic layout" on page 86.
+These examples do not set bounds explicitly on creation, because it is often more useful to set a preferred size, then allow the layout manager to set the bounds; see :ref:`automatic-layout`.
 Button

 Typically used to initiate some action from a window when a user clicks the button;